-Taglit-Birthright Israel IsraelExperts groups depart from New York area airports and Los Angeles.
-Airfare to and from is part of the Taglit-Birthright Israel gift, but participants are responsible for making their own way to the departure point.
+Birthright Israel Israel Experts groups depart from New York area airports and Miami and Los Angeles.
+Airfare to and from Tel Aviv is part of the Birthright Israel gift, but participants are responsible for making their own way to the departure point.

 No. Although dates for the trips are often set in order to accommodate student schedules, you are eligible as long as you meet the three basic eligibility criteria above.

 As the tour is open only to individuals who have never been to Israel on an organized trip, you will likely be with many others who don't speak a word of Hebrew, are not religious, and who may feel quite distant from their Jewish background.

 As for the language issue, many Israelis speak English fluently, and all programs, including the activities during which you'll meet Israeli peers, will be conducted in English.

 Yes.
-Apart from lunch, snacks & spending money, there is no cost involved for the 10-day program.
+Apart from lunch, snacks, and spending money, there is no cost involved for the 10-day program.
 This gift is 100% subsidized through the generosity of major philanthropists, local Jewish Federations and the Government of Israel.
 You will be asked to send a refundable $250 deposit after you are accepted to the program.
 This deposit is only intended to secure your space on the program and will be fully refunded once you've completed it, no questions asked and no strings attached.
-It will also be refunded if you voluntarily withdraw your application before a specified cancellation deadline set by Taglit-Birthright Israel.
+It will also be refunded if you voluntarily withdraw your application before a specified cancellation deadline set by Birthright Israel.
 There are no other administration or registration fees whatsoever.

 Believe it or not, there is no catch.
 There are no hidden costs and no one will ask you to do anything in particular when you return.
 All that will be asked of you is that you participate fully in the program itself during the time you're in Israel.
 Of course, we'd like to think that you will enjoy the experience so much that you'll share it with eligible friends and acquaintances who have yet to visit Israel.

-The majority of disturbances we've seen in the news occur in specific areas, namely the West Bank and the Strip.
-IsraelExperts programs do not visit these areas and we make sure to coordinate our itineraries with various security agencies throughout Israel.
+The majority of disturbances we've seen in the news occur in specific areas, namely the West Bank and the Gaza Strip.
+Israel Experts programs do not visit these areas and we make sure to coordinate our itineraries with various security agencies throughout Israel.
 Also, the program is run in a very structured way and participants are forbidden to use public transportation or to walk about freely without any supervision.
-Taglit-Birthright Israel programs have run successfully and incident-free since 1999, with over 250,000 participants in spite of the situation.
+Birthright Israel programs have run successfully and incident-free since 1999, with over 400,000 participants in spite of the situation.

 It includes a round-trip ticket to Israel from one among several designated departure cities, shared hotel accommodations, two meals a day (usually breakfast and dinner), ground transportation in air-conditioned luxury tour coaches, entrance fees to all sites on the itinerary, and the services of qualified staff and tour guides.
 Spending money for gifts and personal purchases is your responsibility, of course.